shivangrai5143/CHAT-APP/README.md

 Styling: TailwindCSS / Material UI (based on your choice)

-Hosting: Firebase Hosting / Vercel / Netlify
+Hosting: Firebase Hosting / Vercel / Netlify / and other plateform

 📸 Screenshots